Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_git_and_github.md

 [Forking a GitHub Git repository](https://help.github.com/articles/fork-a-repo) essentially performs a "git clone" operation, but also provides GitHub’s services with metadata regarding the nature of the clone.
 This permits one to more easily structure and visualize the relationships between cloned Git repositories, as well as to foster collaborative relationships between users who fork open source projects.
 Further, it also provides GitHub with metadata which permits it to more easily integrate changes introduced by individuals forking a project.

 Forking a repository means that you are downloading a copy of someone else’s repository and your fork is a distinct, entirely separate, repository that shows the original as the ancestor.
-You can issue a "pull request" as a means of offering commits you’ve made to your own repository back to the original (“parent”) repository; of course, the owner of the original repository must accept that pull request in order to accept your edits.
+You can issue a "pull request" as a means of offering commits you’ve made to your own repository back to the original repository; of course, the owner of the original repository must accept that pull request in order to accept your edits.

 The github website offers a "fork" button